graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 Follow along or just watch - your choice!

+You don't have to code if you do not want to, you can check out the repository and `git pull` after every segment I code so you can see how it all works for you without writing code.

 We'll start with an empty directory and build:

 1. Two federated GraphQL Yoga subgraphs